+Google Deal Sealed: Chelsea Market is Off the Market

 Cole’s ‘Buddy’ Comedy Burns Forever Bright

 BY SCOTT STIFFLER | That chatty, witty, ascot-wearing flamer perched on a stool at your friendly neighborhood gay bar has seen and done it all, since his arrival via the first generation of video camera confessors — and if he came onto the scene a few decades too early for YouTube personality status, hindsight has made his bygone takes on everything from social acceptance (“Respectability is for five-star hotels, not people.”) to vice (“Moderation — within reason.”) seem less the products of another era than contemporary declarations of forward-thinking pride and defiance.
 So show him some love when he comes to NYC April 1-3 for two shows and a book signing.
-After 30+ years, Charles Butterick “Buddy” Cole is still a source of highly quotable comedic monologues delivered with a polarizing lisp (“Such a fuss over a few extra s’s!”) and the lubricating power of an omnipresent cocktail.
+After 30+ years, Charles Butterick “Buddy” Cole is still a source of highly quotable comedic monologues delivered, with a polarizing lisp (“Such a fuss over a few extra S’s!”) and the lubricating power of an omnipresent cocktail.

 “The truth is,” said Scott Thompson, Canadian-born writer/comedian and openly gay inhibitor of the uncompromisingly out Buddy, “a lot of people thought I was making fun of ‘that kind’ of a character, and they were offended by it.
 Other people thought that I was ‘sticking it to the fags,’ and they loved it for that.
 Almost no one thought that I was an actual gay man doing this character.”